Last Update: 11/04/23 (The following article will be routinely updated).

-Igboid peoples share similar cultures, linguistics and traditional religious practices, this suggests common ethnic heritage.
-However, there are varying degrees of mutual intelligibility among the Igbo languages and dialects spoken in the southeastern part of Nigeria, with some words being shared by regions that do not necessarily neighbour each other.
+Despite these distinctions, Igboid people share similar cultures, linguistics, and traditional religious practices, indicating a common ethnic heritage.
+However, there are varying degrees of mutual intelligibility among the Igbo languages and dialects spoken in the southeastern part of Nigeria, with some words being shared by regions that do not necessarily border each other.

 Within the 5 majority Igbo states (Abia, Anambra, Ebonyi, Enugu and Imo) Igbo child languages spoken in Ebonyi are the least likely to be understood by central Igbo speakers.
 Igboid languages speakers of Delta and Rivers state typically share some aspects of culture with neighbouring ethnic groups that inhabit the state with them.
 This could be a reason for the variation in dialects.
 (See Ika).

-Enuani (Delta) Enuani is an Igbo dialect spoken in Nigeria by the Igbo people of Delta Statei (e.g. Asaba) as well as in Onitsha, Obosi and Ogbaru in Anambra State and Ndoni in Rivers State.
+Enuani is an Igbo dialect spoken in Nigeria by the Igbo people of Delta Statei (e.g. Asaba) as well as in Onitsha, Obosi and Ogbaru in Anambra State, and Ndoni in Rivers State.
 It is one of the many dialects that make up the core Igbo language group, and it is known for its unique linguistic features and cultural practices.
 Read more about the Enuani dialect here.

-Izii (Ebonyi) Izi speakers are found east of Abakaliki, the capital of the Ebonyi State and extend as far as the Anambra and Imo State boundaries.
+Izii speakers are found east of Abakaliki, the capital of Ebonyi State, and extend as far as the Anambra and Imo State boundaries.
 They are known for their rich cultural heritage, including traditional music, dance, and festivals.
 Izii shares similarities with other Igbo dialects, but it also has some unique features that set it apart from other subgroups.

-Ikwerre (Rivers) Ikwerre’s classification as a language or dialect is often debated.
+Ikwerre’s classification as a language or dialect is often debated.
 The language/dialect is spoken by the Ikwerre people of Rivers state.
-There are notable differences between central Igbo and Ikwerre but it’s often understood.
-A noticeable element is the prominent “R” sound e.g, “rumu” (child) which would be “umu” in many other Igbo dialects.
+There are notable differences between central Igbo and Ikwerre, but it’s often understood.
+A noticeable element is the prominent “R” sound, for example, “rumu” (child) which would be “umu” in many other Igbo dialects.

-Ogba (Rivers) An ethnic group in the northern part of Rivers state.
+Ogba or Ogbah is an ethnic group in the northern part of Rivers state.
 It is generally known as an Igboid group and shares some cultural and linguistic similarities with other Igboid languages/dialects, especially in Rivers State.

 BBC News Igbo